lilie-artsci/lilie-artsci.github.io/content/posts/2022-01-30-psychocat.markdown

 Hey!

-Here is a small drawing of my cat, whose favorite posture is to lie on the bed.
+Here is a small drawing of my cat, whose favorite posture is to lie on the back.

 She's often in that weird mood in-between cuddly and psycho-cat, lying a trap full of claws when we try to pet it :)